 BSPH Information Sessions

 Interested in our BSPH Program?
-Sign up for one of our three information sessions to be held this Fall.
+Sign up for one of our two information sessions to be held this Spring.

 |What are the strengths of our program?

 The following questions reflect just a few of the diverse interest areas our students explore while in the program:

 - Health disparities: What can we do to address the causes of health disparities both in the U.S. and internationally?